Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/mobile-apps/build.md

 popd
 ```

 ### Android Verifier Build

-Similarly to the wallet app, it can be downloaded from [TODO](), in order to build it yourself, you can follow the script below.
+Similar to the wallet app, it can be downloaded from [TODO](), in order to build it yourself, you can follow the script below.

 ```bash
 #Update the paths and versions to your specific platform and installation, MAC os and android SDK have been successfully tested.